Summary

 Revenue Optimization – Get and Retain Profitable Customers

-Too often, we look at all sales as being equal.
-Several years ago, I worked with a client that spent as much effort pursuing a $10,000 sale as they did a $1,000,000 deal.
-They were fortunate to have multiple opportunities to go after $1 million transactions each month.
-Unfortunately, they couldn’t pursue all the possibilities, because they spent so much time going after the small sales.
+Too often, we look at all sales as equal.
+Several years ago, I worked with a client who spent as much effort pursuing a $10,000 sale as they did a $1,000,000 deal.
+They were fortunate to have multiple opportunities to pursue $1 million monthly transactions.
+Unfortunately, they couldn’t pursue all the possibilities because they spent so much time going after the small sales.

-Every business needs to analyze and segment their sales efforts based on several factors:
+Every business needs to analyze and segment its sales efforts based on several factors:

-Every sale may be crucial when you haven’t had revenue coming in for several months.
-Initially, during your restart phase, you may have the capacity and the need to go after every opportunity.
-However, you do need to monitor your business to know the point where your prospects need to make resource allocation decisions to the most significant return.
+Every sale may be crucial when revenue has not come in for several months.
+Initially, during your restart phase, you may have the capacity and the need to pursue every opportunity.
+However, you need to monitor your business to know where your prospects need to allocate resources for the most significant return.

 Thriving and Vital, Life Support, or Zombie

-As the economic engine revs up, your business needs to maximize the impact of every action you take.
-Your team needs to be laser-focused on generating quality sales that include a profit and actual payment for your goods and services.
-Your business may need to review and revise your credit terms, provide incentives for cash payment, include fees for shipping and credit card processing as line items separate from the product and service costs.
+So, as the economic engine revs up, your business needs to maximize the impact of every action you take.
+The team needs to be laser-focused on generating quality sales, including profit and actual payment for your goods and services.
+Your business may need to review and revise your credit terms, provide cash payment incentives, and include shipping and credit card processing fees as line items separate from the product and service costs.

 Your business may currently be on life support.
-You need to be strategic in how you do business and with whom you do business.
+You need to be strategic in how and with whom you do business.
 Think about these actions:

-- Verify prospect and new customers creditworthiness or place them on a cash basis or cash on delivery status; and
+• Verify the prospect and new customers’ creditworthiness or place them on a cash basis or cash on delivery status; and

-- Consider breaking down large deals into a series of multiple smaller deliveries with payments upon delivery of each quantity (identify economic order quantities that work for you and your customer that place this strategy can reduce the upfront investment and risk for you and your customers).
+• Consider breaking down large deals into multiple smaller deliveries with payments upon delivery of each quantity (identify economic order quantities that work for you and your customer, and placing this strategy can reduce the upfront investment and risk for you and your customers).

 Beware the zombies and the business practices that could lead to your joining their ranks.